-Wowza Media Systems™ offers player software called Wowza™ Player, a lightweight HTML5 player that plays Apple HLS streams in any browser, on any device.
-Wowza Player supports Flash playback on older browsers that don't support HTML5.
+Wowza Media Systems™ offers player software called Wowza™ Player, a lightweight HTML5 player that plays Apple HLS streams or ultra low latency streams on any device—including mobile phones and desktop computers.
+Wowza Player supports the latest version of most modern web browsers such as Google Chrome, Firefox, Safari, and Microsoft Edge.
+It also supports Flash playback on older browsers that don't support HTML5.
 The player comes with an easy-to-use, web-based Player Builder for fast, simplified Wowza Player setup, customization, and configuration.
 Use this article to learn how to use Wowza Player and to quickly and easily generate embed code in Wowza Player Builder.

 If your Wowza account has a pre-existing license for Wowza Streaming Engine media server software or the Wowza Streaming Cloud™ live streaming service, you'll be directed to the Wowza Player Builder webpage where you can access the player and generate player embed code to set up Wowza Player with a custom configuration in your own webpages.

 If you don't have a Wowza account, go to the Get Wowza Player webpage to create a new account.
 Complete the new Wowza account form, and then click Sign Up to be directed to the Wowza Player Builder webpage.

 - If you request a Wowza Streaming Cloud trial or purchase a Wowza Streaming Cloud plan, you'll also get license keys for Wowza Player automatically.
 To access the player, sign into the Wowza Player Builder webpage using your Wowza account for Wowza Streaming Cloud.

 - If you have more than one license key for the Wowza Player software, they'll be listed in a Choose your license key box in Wowza Player Builder, where you can select the license key that you want to use.